 Available Defenses for Burglary Charges

-As a Carroll County burglary lawyer knows, innocence of the crime can be considered a defense.
+As a burglary lawyer knows, innocence of the crime can be considered a defense in Carroll County.
 Developing an alibi, calling into question the reliability of any witnesses and forensic evidence, and other methods to cause a juror to doubt what the state presents can lead to acquittal.

 What is an Affirmative Defense for a Theft Case?